By JIM THOMAS -- Soft Serve News

-Now, find the Kp number line on one of the following maps that matches the Kp number predicted above.
-If you are located at or above the estimated Kp line, you are in the right spot.
-You might even be in luck if you are located within next lower line, but you will have to look lower on the horizon.
+Now, find the Kp number line on the following map that matches the Kp number predicted above.
+If you are located at or below the estimated Kp line, you are in the right spot.
+You might even be in luck if you are located within next higher line, but you will have to look lower on the horizon.
 Be aware though, ground based light pollution and weather will have a greater impact at these more marginal locations.

 REAL TIME AURORA FORECAST MAP

 It's critical to get confirmation of activity with NOAA's Ovation map.
 The Kp number gives nice info on how large the storm is, but the Ovation map does a better job of telling you if you can actually see it.
 It gives a 20 to 40 minute forecast of the predicted size of the aurora along with a color-coded probability of seeing the aurora over various spots on the Earth.
 Here is the most up-to-date image: